sparkflows/writing-new-node/docs/README_Build_Execute_Examples.md

 Below is the command to execute the example Workflow on an Apache Spark cluster.

 The parameter 'cluster' specifies that we are running the workflow on a cluster as against locally.
-This greatly simplifies the development and debugging within the IDE by setting its value to 'local' or not specifying it.
+This greatly simplifies the development and debugging within the IDE by setting its value to 'local' or not specifying it (default value is local).

 	spark-submit --master yarn --deploy-mode client --class fire.workflows.examples.WorkflowTestConcatColumns target/writing-new-node-3.1.0-jar-with-dependencies.jar cluster